Tschibo00/qmk/chaotist/readme.md

 - RPi2040 Pico
 - The current keymap is designed as a QWERTZ layout used with US International to have äöüß€ available for combos.

+### case
+i designed a case which can be printed/ordered. haven't received it yet, so we will see :D the case has a few unique features:
+- fractal reliefs at the sides
+- Chaotist logo engraved at bottom
+- sound diffusion structure under PCB
+- detachable bottom parts that make space for optional weights (optimized for 2x15 metal profiles)

 ## Flashing
 Enter the bootloader in 3 ways: